 How can we support our children?

 First of all, make sure that you are comfortable in the area.
-Your back yard or a nearby park (a place where you are familiar with) is a good start.
-If you are not comfortable, you can always register your child in a nature focused program.
+Your backyard or a nearby park (a place where you are familiar with it) is a good start.
+If you are not comfortable, you can always register your child in a nature-focused program.

 Once you complete the check, let your children explore.
 Instead of telling them what to do, ask them a question like “Is your body comfortable?” or simply tell them to be careful.
-Doing so, they understand what they need to look out for.
+By doing so, they understand what they need to look out for.

 What you can do

-Always make sure you stand by and offer help if they need.
+Always make sure you stand by and offer help if they need it.
 Eventually, kids gain both climbing skills and confidence.
 This is what we want for our children so they won’t need training wheels (our help) anymore!